 The Company is exposed to price risk with respect to equity prices.
 Equity price risk is defined as the potential adverse impact on the Company's earnings due to movements in individual equity prices or general movements in the level of the stock market.
-The Company's short-term investments are subject to fair value fluctuations arising from changes in the equity market (note 5).
+The Company's short-term investments are subject to fair value fluctuations arising from changes in the equity market (note 5), however the Company does not consider this reisk to be significant.